A death must be registered within five days unless the Coroner is involved.

 Step 2 – Online pre-registration form

-The informant (the person who will register the death) must complete the pre-registration form below.
+The informant (the person who will register the death) should complete the pre-registration form below.
 This form provides the Registrars with your contact details, if they have not been provided by the hospital or GP, together with the details of the deceased.

-Complete the pre-registration form
+Complete the death pre-registration form

 Step 3 – Book an appointment to register a death